 In Australia there is no requirement to assay silver, so the term ‘hallmarking’ is misleading.
-However I do stamp my work ‘925’, if that is what I have used.
+I buy the metals I use from reputable Australian suppliers.
+This means if a piece is stamped ‘925’ you can be certain it is 925 (or Sterling) silver.
 Please note that if a piece has another metal such as copper I may still stamp it ‘925’ if the majority of the work is in sterling silver.

 Your ring size

 Download my ring size guide to determine your ring size.